First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 Don’t worry though.
 The South Vietnamese are friendly and helpful people.
 They’ll guide you through their city.

 Let’s mix this up as a range of sites to be seen and activities to do throughout the day.
 Times are included as a guide but not strict.
-You can make your own itinerary.
-This is generally based on my experience when acting as a tour guide for family and friends.
+You can customize your own itinerary.
+This is generally based on our experience when acting as a tour guide for family and friends.

 There are breakfast options aplenty in Ho Chi Minh City.
 The banh mi is a solid Vietnamese baguette.
 You can get the mixed meat, fried egg, or vegetarian options.
 Locals like to eat sticky rice cakes for breakfast as well.
 Pho noodle soup is a breakfast item on the menu throughout all of Vietnam.